andrewg117/FCC_Projects/Calculator/readMe.txt

 COMPLETE: User Story #6: My calculator should contain an element to display values with a corresponding id="display".

-TODO: User Story #7: At any time, pressing the clear button clears the input and output values, and returns the calculator to its initialized state; 0 should be shown in the element with the id of display.
+COMPLETE: User Story #7: At any time, pressing the clear button clears the input and output values, and returns the calculator to its initialized state; 0 should be shown in the element with the id of display.

-TODO: User Story #8: As I input numbers, I should be able to see my input in the element with the id of display.
+COMPLETE: User Story #8: As I input numbers, I should be able to see my input in the element with the id of display.

-TODO: User Story #9: In any order, I should be able to add, subtract, multiply and divide a chain of numbers of any length, and when I hit =, the correct result should be shown in the element with the id of display.
+COMPLETE: User Story #9: In any order, I should be able to add, subtract, multiply and divide a chain of numbers of any length, and when I hit =, the correct result should be shown in the element with the id of display.

-TODO: User Story #10: When inputting numbers, my calculator should not allow a number to begin with multiple zeros.
+COMPLETE: User Story #10: When inputting numbers, my calculator should not allow a number to begin with multiple zeros.

 TODO: User Story #11: When the decimal element is clicked, a . should append to the currently displayed value; two . in one number should not be accepted.

-TODO: User Story #12: I should be able to perform any operation (+, -, *, /) on numbers containing decimal points.
+COMPLETE: User Story #12: I should be able to perform any operation (+, -, *, /) on numbers containing decimal points.

 TODO: User Story #13: If 2 or more operators are entered consecutively, the operation performed should be the last operator entered (excluding the negative (-) sign).
 For example, if 5 + * 7 = is entered, the result should be 35 (i.e. 5 * 7); if 5 * - 5 = is entered, the result should be -25 (i.e. 5 * (-5)).

-TODO: User Story #14: Pressing an operator immediately following = should start a new calculation that operates on the result of the previous evaluation.
+COMPLETE: User Story #14: Pressing an operator immediately following = should start a new calculation that operates on the result of the previous evaluation.

-TODO: User Story #15: My calculator should have several decimal places of precision when it comes to rounding (note that there is no exact standard, but you should be able to handle calculations like 2 / 7 with reasonable precision to at least 4 decimal places).
+COMPLETE: User Story #15: My calculator should have several decimal places of precision when it comes to rounding (note that there is no exact standard, but you should be able to handle calculations like 2 / 7 with reasonable precision to at least 4 decimal places).